Richard-Burd/alpine-js-sandbox/README.md

 - [x] The app's .html files are properly reading .css files
 - [x] The app's .html files are properly reading .js files
 - [x] An Alpine.js component can read a JavaScript file and iterate on it
-- [ ] The app has pages styled using tailwind-css
+- [x] The app has pages styled using tailwind-css
-- [ ] The app uses Arial Rounded MT font using tailwind-css and Google Fonts
+- [x] The app can render Arial Rounded MT Bold font
-- [ ] An dropdown accordion is animated w/tailwind-css + alpine.js transitioning
 - [x] The server directs a user to the 404.html page when they mis-type a URL
 - [x] The server can read files & subdirectories in the `./views` folder and dynamically create all necessary `GET` requests for the application
+- [x] A dropdown accordion capable of mimicing those on the UCS ./about page is working properly in an .ejs file
 - [ ] The system used on the UCS website for managing references is implemented here
 - [ ] A component can display selected references that are listed alphabetically
 - [ ] An Alpine.js component can read a JSON file and iterate on it